Orama-Interactive/Pixelorama-Docs/docs/user_manual/shortcut_settings.md

 ## Removing an event
 Removing an event is straight-forward.
 Simply click on the X button and that event will be deleted.
 Clicking the X button on an action will remove all of its events.

+## Creating a new profile
+If you wish to have different sets of shortcuts and easily switch between them, you can create new profiles by clicking on the `New` button at the top of the `Shortcuts` category.
+To switch between profiles, just click on the `Shortcut profile` option button.